ERP · Coral Springs

 locations where building beats configuring

-Custom erp: what Coral Springs teams actually get
+Custom ERP: what Coral Springs teams actually get

 A custom ERP for a Coral Springs family services group models the two things off-the-shelf suites ignore: the location as a real cost center and the prepaid package as a liability consumed across sites.
 When those are first-class objects, a group P&L is a query and deferred revenue stops being a guess.
-You wire the booking system, the payroll feed, and the point of sale directly into the core so a session redeemed at one location automatically draws down the right balance and posts to the right site.
+You wire the booking system, the payroll feed, and the point of sale (POS) directly into the core so a session redeemed at one location automatically draws down the right balance and posts to the right site.

 Build custom when